ErinMorelli/em-beer-manager/README.txt

 = What is the 'Labs' section and how risky is it to use? =

 New in v2.1.0 is the EM Beer Manager 'Labs'.
 This is a section where we plan to introduce new and experimental features for users to test.
 We do test all of the lab features before making them available, but cannot guarantee that there won't be any issues or bugs when using them, since they are still being worked on.
-If you experience and issues while using a Labs feature, please contact [labs@wp.erinmorelli.com](mailto:labs@wp.erinmorelli.com).
+If you experience any issues while using a Labs feature, please contact [labs@wp.erinmorelli.com](mailto:labs@wp.erinmorelli.com).

 = How do I access EM Beer Manager beers, styles, and groups in the WordPress API? =